Hey Dreamer,

 Growing up, she was our small-town powerhouse.
 The kind of woman everyone called when something needed doing.
 She led summer camps, taught Sunday school, organized the soup kitchen, visited the sick, volunteered at my school.
 People sought her advice because she lived it: quietly, consistently, and with heart.
 A true matriarch of her community.

-She’s 91 now, full of wisdom, but not physically as strong anymore.
-She receives more support than she gives, which is fair, though she still somehow finds hungry families and shares food with them.
+She’s 92 now, full of wisdom, and has slowed down a bit, though she still somehow finds hungry families and shares food with them.
 She’s still connected to the soup kitchen, even if she no longer leads it.
-The wheel of life turns, and we all get our chance to surprise ourselves by stepping up where we see a need.
-Like introverted me is surprised to step in with Hopescrolling and fill this need.
-I'm already doing the research for myself, so I might as well share it with everyone else too.
+The wheel of life turns, and we all get our chance to surprise ourselves by stepping up past our comfort zones.
+Like introverted me is surprised to be creating Hopescrolling and fill in the gap of, ‘well, what’s out there that does make the world a better place, and how can I get involved?’.
+I probably wouldn’t have started sharing with you if she hadn’t been so honest in living her ethics and being such a strong example.
+I’m just following in her footsteps.

-Last night, I told her I was finally ready to write and put my vision for Hopescrolling out into the world because I see a gap that needs filling.
-And since she’s so beloved by her community, I asked her:
+Last night, I told her I was finally ready to write and put my vision for Hopescrolling and its newsletter, “The Hope Scrolls”, out into the world because I see a gap that needs filling, and since she’s so beloved by her community, I asked her:

-“If you could give the world one piece of advice about community, what would it be?”
+“If you could give the world one piece of advice, what would it be?”

 Her answer was the simplest and, as I realized later, the most profound piece of wisdom in history, which is probably why every culture has a version of it: